 Refinance a current loan

 If you’ve had a Principal Place of Residence loan for at least 5 years, you may be able to refinance your current balance over a new 30-year period.
-This will reduce your repayments, freeing up more of your income to service a loan on a new investment property.
+This will reduce your repayments, freeing up more of your income to service a loan on a new Central Coast investment property.

 While it can be discouraging to get knocked back for a loan, remember it’s not an uncommon occurrence in the current credit market.
 Being proactive about strengthening your financial position, budgeting and putting yourself in the shoes of lenders and brokers will help you make sure you present yourself as a desirable loan applicant.
+Speak to your HSPM property management consultant to gain a full understanding the ongoing maintenance costs of an investment property and be confident in knowing what you need when you approach potential lenders.